How to apply to be a Registered Developer

 Once you have completed Step 1, an invoice will be sent to you, and where a purchase order is required, we will contact you in order to be set up on your system.

 You are able to select one of the following payment options as part of your application to be a Registered Developer.

 - One payment of the invoice in full

 - Two equal installments - the first to be invoiced in the month of application for payment within 30 calendar days and the second 6 months later

-Please note that completion of the application form and payment of the annual registration fee does not mean you are a registered developer until the transition process in steps 3 to 10 are complete.
+Please note that completion of Steps 1 and 2 does not mean you are a Registered Developer.
+This would be when all 10 Steps are complete.